LeakyAbstractions/blog/quotes/_posts/2011-02-07-new-technologies.md

   author: Stewart Brand
 ---

-Once a new technology starts rolling, if you're not part of the steamroller, you're part of the road.
+Once a new technology starts rolling, if you’re not part of the steamroller, you’re part of the road.